Hritikraj8804/KodeKloud_Engineer/Jenkins_2/5_Jenkins_Scheduled_Jobs.md

 1. Create a Jenkins jobs named `copy-logs`.

 2. Configure it to periodically build `every 9 minutes` to copy the Apache logs (`both access_log and error_logs`) from `App Server 3` (`from default logs location`)  to location `/usr/src/security` on `Storage Server`.

+`Note:`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
+In this case please make sure to refresh the UI page.

+2. Please make sure to define you cron expression like this `*/10 * * * *` (this is just an example to run job every 10 minutes).